How to Prequalify for a Home Loan as a First-Time Buyer | 2024

 Establish your home-buying budget

-Mortgage prequalification provides a clear estimate of the loan amounts and mortgage rates that might qualify for.
+Mortgage prequalification provides a clear estimate of the loan amounts and mortgage rates that you might qualify for.
 When you know how much you might be able to borrow early on, you are better equipped to plan for other expenses associated with buying a home, such as down payments, closing costs, and moving expenses.

 Prequalification gives you a ballpark figure to work with and makes certain that you search for homes in a realistic price range and avoid potential disappointments.